Avaiga/taipy-doc/docs/knowledge_base/demos/Sentiment Analysis.md

 5-Upload the text file you wish to analyze.

-6- Taipy will process the entire text and display the sentiments detected within the document.
+6- The application will process the entire text and display the sentiments detected within the document.

 # Conclusion